MohanadSafwat/Image-Processing-Project/README.md

 - IPython `pip install ipython`
 - moviepy `pip install moviepy`

-Then you should run the following batch command on the cmd `python car_lanes.py <inputPath> <outputPath> <type> <debug>`
+Then you should run the batch file on the cmd

+`run.bat <inputPath> <outputPath> <type> <debug>`

-if you want to enter image replace type with i and if video replace it with v, if you want to make output video with pipe line replace debug with 1 and 0 if not
+if you want to enter image replace type with i and if video replace it with v, if you want to make output video with pipeline replace debug with 1 and 0 if not